🎉Grand Opening: June 2026

 Is it worth going to the dentist if the tooth has been out for over an hour?

 Yes, it is still worth seeking dental care even if more than an hour has passed.
 While the chances of successful replantation may decrease over time, your dentist will assess the tooth and the surrounding area to determine the best course of action.
+In some cases, replantation may still be attempted.
+Even if the tooth cannot be saved, your dentist will need to examine the socket for any bone damage, check adjacent teeth, and discuss future options for replacing the missing tooth.
+Prompt assessment remains important regardless of the time elapsed.

 Conclusion